Fartboy3000/website/content/tutorial/godot/2d/lighting-with-normal-maps/index.md

 }
 ```

 In the `fragment()` function, we are sampling the normal map texture, transforming each sampled value to a valid unit vector, and assigning that unit vector to the `NORMAL` built-in attribute.
+In the _Inspector_, go to the _Material_ section and click on the _Shader Parameters_ dropdown.
+You should see a _Normal Map_ slot.
+Drag your Normal Map spritesheet into this slot.
-After setting the normal map in the _Inspector_ to the uniform, you should end up with a lit character, similar to the version using the _AnimationPlayer_.
+You should end up with a lit character, similar to the version using the _AnimationPlayer_.

 ### Normal Maps with Skeleton Deform